lexibank/bantubvd/README.md

 # CLDF dataset derived from Greenhill and Gray’s "Bantu Basic Vocabulary Database" from 2015

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Simon Greenhill and Russell Gray, 2015.
 Bantu Basic Vocabulary Database
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license